 2. Providing clarity & cracking down on superficial claims

-The updated Green Guides will crack down on superficial environmental claims.
+The Green Guides already restrict superficial environmental claims.
 Take terms like “eco-friendly,” “green,” and “clean beauty.”
 Marketers often throw these claims on packaging or in advertising since they are so vague, thinking they don’t need real substantiation.

-The updated Green Guides will provide more clarity and will increase fines and litigation risks for brands that continue to use these labels without real substantiation.
+The updated Green Guides would provide more clarity and potentially increase fines and litigation risks for brands that continue to use these labels without real substantiation.

 3. Life Cycle Assessments & Scientifically-Backed Evidence

-The updated Green Guides may emphasize such practices as life cycle assessments (LCAs) to substantiate environmental claims.
-Instead of considering just the immediate impact of a product, LCAs provide a more comprehensive evaluation of its environmental footprint from raw material sourcing to end-of-life.
+Practices such as life cycle assessments (LCAs) are one way (but not the only way) to adequately and properly substantiate environmental claims.
+Instead of considering just the immediate impact of product or packaging use, LCAs provide a more comprehensive evaluation of its environmental footprint from raw material sourcing to end-of-life.

 4. Transparency for Consumers

-With the anticipated changes, consumers will receive increased transparency and empowerment in purchasing options.
-As stricter standards are incorporated, consumers can adjust their purchasing behaviors to reflect their values, making wiser and more enlightened decisions.
+Regulators are encouraging consumers to be on the lookout for greenwashing like never before in order to increase transparency and empowerment in purchasing decisions.
+As stricter standards are incorporated, consumers adjust their purchasing behaviors to reflect their values, making wiser and more enlightened decisions that rely upon a heightened scientific burden of proof and more creative storytelling.

-The Green Guides advocate for scientific evidence and methods like life cycle assessments, compelling brands to provide fact-based information about their product’s environmental impact, enabling consumers to match their purchasing habits with their values.
+The Green Guides, and parallel Canadian and European guidance, call for scientific evidence and methods like life cycle assessments.
+Brands are required to provide fact-based information about their product’s environmental impact, enabling consumers to match their purchasing habits with their values.
+While the exact requirements differ by jurisdiction, most claims should be third party verified, especially claims applied to packaging and used in B-to-C advertising.

 How can brands ensure compliance with the updated Green Guides?